To be a victim of food poisoning, that’s something that nobody wants to experience when traveling in a new country.

-In this article, I will share my best tips of how to avoid food poisoning in India – so you can enjoy your stay without spending the most of your time in the hotel bathroom!
+In this article, I will share my best tips on how to avoid food poisoning in India – so you can enjoy your stay without spending most of your time in the hotel bathroom!

 Why it is so important to be careful in India?